 Results

 A total of 514,967 subjects were included in the final study population.
 The subjects were categorized into ten groups and then regrouped into four groups.
 Of the whole cohort, the 10 groups of accumulated hypertension burden constituted 9.7% (n=50840), 14.2% (n=74963), 17.8% (n=93832), 18.7% (n=98354), 15.2% (n=79871), 11.3% (n=59612), 7.1% (n=37157), 3.9% (n=20370), 1.6% (n=8374), and 0.6% (n=3011) patients, respectively.
-The baseline characteristics according to group of four is described in Table 1 and group of ten is described in Supplementary Table S2.
+Baseline characteristics according to the 4 subgroups is described in Table 1 and when divided into the 10 subgroups is described in Supplementary Table S2.

-In the group of four, the subjects in higher accumulated hypertension burden group were older but the prevalence of comorbidities did not show linear trend.
-Regarding social history, higher accumulated hypertension burden group showed more prevalent heavy alcohol consumption, with less regular exercise and higher low-income population.
-Those with higher accumulated hypertension burden were more likely to receive anti-hypertensive medication, while the prescription of oral anti-diabetic medications or insulin and the proportion of patients with longer diabetes duration over 5 years were less common.
-Also, the higher accumulated hypertension burden groups had higher mean BP, BMI, and WC at the index health examination.
-The laboratory results showed lower eGFR and higher fasting glucose, total cholesterol, triglyceride in higher hypertension burden group.
+In the 4 subgroups, the subjects in higher accumulated hypertension burden group were older but the prevalence of comorbidities did not show a linear trend.
+With higher accumulated hypertension burden, there was more prevalent heavy alcohol consumption, with less regular exercise and higher low-income population.
+Those with higher accumulated hypertension burden were more likely to receive anti-hypertensive medications, while the prescription of oral anti-diabetic medications or insulin and the proportion of patients with longer diabetes duration over 5 years were less common.
+Also, higher accumulated hypertension burden groups had higher mean BP, BMI, and WC at the index health examination.
+Laboratory results showed lower eGFR and higher fasting glucose, total cholesterol, triglyceride in higher hypertension burden subgroups.

 Risk of incident AF according to accumulated hypertension burden

-During a mean follow-up duration of 6.7 (SD 1.7) years, AF was newly diagnosed in 18,561 subjects (3.5% of total population, incidence rate of 5.3 per 1000 person-year).
+During a mean follow-up duration of 6.7 (SD 1.7) years, AF was newly diagnosed in 18,561 subjects (3.5% of total population; incidence rate of 5.3 per 1000 person-year).
 The IR and HR both increased with increasing accumulated hypertension burden (Supplementary Tables S3 and S4).
 The cumulative incidence curves for AF according to hypertension burden are shown in Figure 2.
 Compared to patients with hypertension burden 0, those with hypertension burden 1 or higher showed the higher risk of AF.

-Increasing trend of AF risk was seen in accumulated hypertension burden group of ten as follow: 6%, 11%, 16%, 24%, 28%, 41%, 46%, 57%, and 67% respectively (P <0.001).
-When we categorized the study population into four group according to hypertension burden (hypertension burden 0, 1 to 3 [group 1’], 4 to 6 [group 2’], and 7 to 10 [group 3’]), increased AF risks were observed by 10%, 26%, and 45% in group 1’, 2’, and 3’, respectively, compared to those with hypertension burden 0 (P <0.001).
-The association between the accumulated hypertension burden and the risk of incident AF by adjusted HR (model 5) is presented in Figure 3.
+Increasing AF risk was seen in accumulated hypertension burden based on ten subgroups, as follows: 6%, 11%, 16%, 24%, 28%, 41%, 46%, 57%, and 67%, respectively (P <0.001).
+When the study population was subgroups into four according to hypertension burden (hypertension burden 0, 1 to 3 [group 1’], 4 to 6 [group 2’], and 7 to 10 [group 3’]), increased AF risks were observed by 10%, 26%, and 45% in group 1’, 2’, and 3’, respectively, when compared to those with hypertension burden 0 (P <0.001).
+The associations between the accumulated hypertension burden and the risk of incident AF by adjusted HR (model 5) are presented in Figure 3.

 Subgroup analysis

-The result of subgroup analyses is shown in Table 2.
-The AF incidence was higher in group of age over 65 years old, CKD, prior MI or stroke, insulin use, DM duration over 5 years, and those with antihypertensive medication.
-In the subgroup with patients with 3 or more oral anti-diabetic medications and with insulin who were considered having more advanced diabetes, the main results were consistently observed.
-The severity of diabetes mellitus presumed by the prescription of more than 3 oral anti-diabetic medications or insulin did not show a significant interaction.
+The results of subgroup analyses is shown in Table 2.
+AF incidence was higher in the subgroups of age over 65 years old, CKD, prior MI or stroke, insulin use, DM duration over 5 years, and those with antihypertensive medication.
+In the subgroup with patients with 3 or more oral anti-diabetic medications and with insulin who were considered having more advanced diabetes, consistently with the main results were observed.
+The severity of diabetes mellitus as presumed by the prescription of more than 3 oral anti-diabetic medications or insulin did not show a significant interaction.

 Discussion